Code-Institute-Submissions/interactive-frontend-development-milestone-project-11/README.md

 ### Fonts
 The concept of the fonts was to mimic the writing process - going from hand writing to printed words.
 For the input field in the game, Tangerine was chosen for its calligraphy style.
-The correct, printed word on the gameboard was the font'Nixie One'.
+The correct, printed word on the gameboard was the font 'Nixie One'.
 The headings on the modals and navbar was the font 'Fredericka the Great', again for its visual link to writing.

 ### User Journey